Top 10 In-Memory Computing experts to follow

 Thomas Hazel: The founder of Deep Information Sciences, Hazel has made strides in developing in-memory database systems that cater to big data analytics, ensuring real-time processing and analysis.

-Dr. Anastasia Ailamaki: A professor at EPFL, Dr. Ailamaki’s research in database system architectures, particularly in-memory systems, has been groundbreaking in identifying and mitigating inefficiencies.
+Dr. Anastasia Ailamaki: A professor at EPFL, Dr. Ailamaki’s research in database management system architectures, particularly in-memory systems, has been groundbreaking in identifying and mitigating inefficiencies.

 Dr. Michael Stonebraker: A renowned figure in database research, Stonebraker’s work at MIT has touched on various aspects of in-memory databases.
-His contributions to systems like VoltDB noteworthy.
+His contributions to systems like VoltDB are noteworthy.

 Ofer Bengal: Co-founder and CEO of Redis Labs, Bengal has been a significant proponent of in-memory NoSQL databases, particularly through the popular Redis platform.